SamSamskies/fountaintrendingbot/README.md

 # fountaintrendingbot
-Currently, this is just a script that finds recent Fountain Trending Bot on Nostr and prints out the top results.
+Currently, this is just a script that finds recent Fountain tracks and podcasts and prints out the top results.

 ## Usage